-It should be noted that Program accounts may or may not be charged a separate fee for transactions executed by the qualified custodian.
+It should be noted that accounts may or may not be charged a separate fee for transactions executed by the qualified custodian.
 It is the discretion of the Advisory Representative after consultation with the client to determine if the client's Program account will be charged for all transactions or if the transaction fees will be included in the overall management fee charged by LFAS.
-The firm does not charge clients higher advisory fees based upon trading activity, but the firm does have an incentive to limited trading activity in client account(s) because we are charged for executed trades.
+The firm does not charge clients higher advisory fees based upon trading activity, but the firm does have an incentive to limit trading activity in client account(s) because we are charged for executed trades.
 When clients are charged on a per transaction basis, the transaction fee will appear on the client's individual account statement from the qualified custodian.
+Please note that transaction fees are not charged in connection with the ICA wrap program.
+This represents a conflict of interest in that the firm has incentive to recommend the ICA program vs. other wrap or advisory programs, as it does not incur transaction fees as may be the case in other programs and/or wrap accounts, including those offered through the firm.
+To address this conflict, we disclose it to you, maintain policies and procedures to ensure that recommendations are made in the best interest of the client as well as consideration of factors such as execution quality, service capabilities, overall costs and over all client value when making recommendations, and require that account reviews be conducted in connection with account opening as well as at a minimum on an annual basis.